Holodomor Monuments in Canada

 “Tomorrow Canadians and people around the world will pause to remember the millions of men, women and children who perished during the Ukrainian Famine-Genocide of 1932-1933, an atrocity perpetrated by Joseph Stalin’s communist regime.”

 – Prime Minister, Stephen Harper.
-Statement made on the 80th anniversary of the Holodomor in 2013.
+From a statement made on the 80th anniversary of the Holodomor in 2013.

 From 1932 to 1933, millions of Ukrainians starved to death in a genocide known as the Holodomor.
 The Holodomor was perpetrated by policies enacted by the government of the Soviet Union, under the leadership of Joseph Stalin and his regime, against the population of Ukraine.